 The largest city in Western North Carolina is Asheville, a mountain town of about 80,000 inhabitants.
-Its numbers swell in the spring, summer and autumn, since it is a tourism destination for many reasons, including:
+Its numbers swell in the spring, summer, and autumn since it is a tourism destination.

 Beyond Asheville, North Carolina